glbondiii/Recipe-Maker-Electron/README.md

 RecipeMaker.java - Not Started
 RecipeMakerUI.java - Not Started

-This is a project for a desktop app in Electron that is designed to be a recipe maker and manager.
+This is a project for a desktop app in Electron (framework for web design languages [HTML, CSS, and JavaScript(or TypeScript)] that is used to make desktop apps for all major operating systems) that is designed to be a recipe maker and manager.
 The code will be ported from a version of the app I did in Java (N.b.
 Java:JavaScript :: ham:hamster).
 In RecipeMaker folder/directory, there is the original Java code that this project will be based off of.
 None of the actual code will be used; it is only there for reference.
 No pull requests for that code will be approved.